Projects-by-Developpeur/iNote-By-Developpeur/README.md

 ![1f089b5b-f197-400e-b609-35d84b23023e](https://github.com/user-attachments/assets/873f0212-4afc-492e-bfe9-ceefd48e0594)

-🤝 Contributions Contributions are welcome!
+🤝 Contributions are welcome!
 If you'd like to improve this app, follow these steps: Fork the repository.
 Create a new branch for your feature or fix.
 Note: Add Firebase Configuration: If your feature involves syncing or other Firebase services, ensure you configure Firebase in your development environment.